Twenty-mule team

-Twenty-mule teams were teams of eighteen mules and two horses attached to large wagons that transported borax out of Death Valley from 1883 to 1889.
+Twenty-mule teams were teams of eighteen mules and two horses attached to large wagons that transported borax out of Death Valley from 1883 to 1898.
 They traveled from mines across the Mojave Desert to the nearest railroad spur, 165 mi away in Mojave.
 The routes were from the Harmony and Amargosa Borax Works to Daggett, California, and later Mojave, California.
 After Harmony and Amargosa shut down in 1888, the mule team's route was moved to the mines at Borate, 3 mi east of Calico, back to Daggett.
 There they worked from 1891 until 1898 when they were replaced by the Borate and Daggett Railroad.

 The wagons were among the largest ever pulled by draft animals, designed to carry 10 short tons (9 metric tons) of borax ore at a time.

 History

-In 1877, six years before twenty-mule teams had been introduced into Death Valley, Scientific American reported that Francis Marion Smith and his brother had shipped their company's borax in a 30-ton load using two large wagons, with a third wagon for food and water, drawn by a 24-mule team over a 160 mi stretch of desert between Teel's Marsh and Wadsworth, Nevada.
+In 1877, six years before twenty-mule teams would be introduced in Death Valley, Scientific American reported that Francis Marion Smith and his brother had shipped their company's borax in a 30-ton load using two large wagons, with a third wagon for food and water, drawn by a 24-mule team over a 160 mi stretch of desert between Columbus, Nevada and Wadsworth, Nevada.